 the Son of God.
 We know what “Son of God” means; He was the prodigy of

-God placing His seed in Mary, but what does "son of man"
+the Father placing His seed in Mary, but what does "son of man"

-God humble Himself to become the servant of mankind, he still is the servant
+God humble Himself to become the servant of mankind, He is still the servant

 (77h) Thy kingdom come